 God’s creative work is complete at the end of the sixth day.
-The entire universe in all its beauty and perfection was fully formed in six literal, consecutive, 24-hour days.
-At the completion of His creation, God announces that it is very good.
+The entire universe in all its beauty and perfection was fully formed in these six periods labeled as “days.”
+At the completion of His creation, God announces that it is “very good” (Genesis 1:31).

 Creation Day 7 (Genesis 2:1–3)

 God rests.
-This in no way indicates He was weary from His creative efforts, but denotes that the creation is complete.
+This in no way indicates He was weary from His creative efforts; rather, it denotes that the creation is complete.
 He stops creating.
 Further, God is establishing a pattern of one day in seven to rest.
-The keeping of this day will eventually be a distinguishing trait of the God’s chosen people (Exodus 20:8-11).
+The keeping of this day will eventually be a distinguishing trait of God’s chosen people, Israel (Exodus 20:8–11).